BrunoT4/CTF_Writeups/PicoCTF/SideChannel.md

 Through this simple analysis I was able to compile some key findings:

 * The program expects an 8 digit pin, and does an initial check on the PIN length before doing any other sort of check/comparison
-* Certain digits cause the program to run longer, and because of my inputs we can assume this is befcause the program is doing a check that is left associative
+* Certain digits cause the program to run longer, and because of my inputs we can assume this is because the program is doing a check that is left associative
 * If we keep building off the 'correct' last digit (whichever caused the program to run longest), then we can append and repeat until we've constructed the whole pin

 This is all great and certainly narrows down our algorithm, but it would still be too much busy work to manually test every entry, so my next step would be to automate this process.